-As of December 31, 2022, the Company had U.S. federal net operating loss carryforwards of approximately \$96.1 million, which may be available to offset future income tax liabilities and which will carryforward indefinitely.
-As of December 31, 2022, the Company also had U.S. state net operating loss carryforwards of approximately \$113.5 million, which may be available to offset future income tax liabilities and expire at various dates through 2042.
+As of December 31, 2021, the Company had U.S. federal net operating loss carryforwards of approximately \$47.9 million, which may be available to offset future income tax liabilities and which will carryforward indefinitely.
+As of December 31, 2021, the Company also had U.S. state net operating loss carryforwards of approximately \$34.3 million, which may be available to offset future income tax liabilities and expire at various dates through 2041.

-As of December 31, 2022, the Company had federal research and development and orphan drug tax credit carryforwards of approximately \$8.1 million, available to reduce future tax liabilities which expire at various dates through 2042.
-As of December 31, 2022, the Company also had U.S. state research and development carryforwards of approximately \$3.3 million, which may be available to offset future income tax liabilities and expire at various dates through 2037.
+As of December 31, 2021, the Company had federal research and development and orphan drug tax credit carryforwards of approximately \$0.5 million, available to reduce future tax liabilities which expire at various dates through 2041.
 An analysis of the U.S. research and development and orphan drug credits has not yet been completed.
 Until a study is completed by the Company and any limitation is known, no amounts are being presented as an uncertain tax position.

 Utilization of the net operating loss carryforwards and research and development tax credit carryforwards may be subject to an annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), and corresponding provisions of state law, due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
 In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain shareholders or public groups in the stock of a corporation by more than 50 percent over a three-year period.
 The Company has not conducted a study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception due to the significant complexity and cost associated with such a study.
-If the Company has experienced a change of control, as defined by Section 382, at any time since inception, utilization of the net operating loss carryforwards or research and development tax credit carryforwards would be subject to an annual limitation under Section 382, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
+If the Company has experienced a change of control, as defined by Section 382, at any time since inception, utilization of the net operating loss carryforwards or research and development tax credit carryforwards or annual limitation under Section 382, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development tax credit carryforwards before utilization.
 Further, until a study is completed and any limitation is known, no amounts are being presented as an uncertain tax position.

 A valuation allowance is recorded against deferred tax assets if it is more likely than not that some or all of the deferred tax assets will not be realized.
 Due to the uncertainty surrounding the realization of the favorable tax attributes in future tax returns, the Company has recorded a full valuation allowance against the Company's otherwise recognizable net deferred tax assets.
-With respect to the period from separation through December 31, 2022, the valuation allowance increased on a net basis by approximately \$69.7 million primarily due to capitalization of R&D expenses and current year losses generated.
+With respect to the period from separation through December 31, 2021, the valuation allowance increased on a net basis by approximately \$58.3 million.